 One Pulse: A Florida Mom's Perspective

-Every senseless act of violence...is not only a terrifying event of the present world, but now a horrific path of what there may be more of in the future.
+Every senseless act of violence...is not only a terrifying event of the present world but now a horrific path of what there may be more of in the future.
 Every person killed is someone's baby.
 Every person taking lives...is someone's baby.

-It's no longer worrying for my safety in my day to day travels.
+It's no longer worrying about my safety in my day to day travels.
 (Although, that worry is still very much there.)
 But it's a much more prevalent heavy, aching feeling of distress.
 Distress over the kind of world my son will have to navigate.
 The kind of world he will have to go out into.
 The kind of world he will be facing, at times, without me by his side to protect him.
 The kind of world he will have to be a part of.
 The kind of world he will have to learn to grow and thrive in.